MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltgetfilenameinformation.md

 The caller must not modify the contents of the structure returned in the *FileNameInformation* parameter because this structure is cached by the Filter Manager so that all minifilter drivers can use it.

 If **FltGetFileNameInformation** is called in the preoperation callback routine for a create operation to retrieve the opened name, **FltGetFileNameInformation** succeeds even if the path to the file being opened does not exist on the volume.

 If **FltGetFileNameInformation** is called in the preoperation callback routine for a create operation to retrieve the normalized name, **FltGetFileNameInformation** succeeds even if the final component of the path to the file being opened does not exist on the volume.

+> [!NOTE]
+>
+> Starting in Windows 10, you cannot query normalized file names on a remote volume because the Server Message Block (SMB) Protocol does not support queries for normalized paths.

 In create, hard-link, and rename operations, file name tunneling can cause the final component in normalized file name information that a minifilter driver retrieves in a preoperation callback routine to be invalidated.
 If a minifilter driver retrieves normalized file name information in a preoperation callback ([PFLT_PRE_OPERATION_CALLBACK](nc-fltkernel-pflt_pre_operation_callback.md)) routine by calling a routine such as **FltGetFileNameInformation**, it must call [FltGetTunneledName](nf-fltkernel-fltgettunneledname.md) from its postoperation callback ([PFLT_POST_OPERATION_CALLBACK](nc-fltkernel-pflt_post_operation_callback.md)) routine to retrieve the correct file name information for the file.